What’s The Best Credit Utilization Ratio for My Credit Scores? Does 0% Utilization Hurt My Scores?

 If you pay your bill in full by the due date every month, this balance that gets reported is generally the total of all the new transactions on your account since your last statement closed, minus any payments you’ve made.
 If you want to reduce this balance that gets reported, keep reading.

 But let’s say you spent a lot on your credit card last month, and you’re worried that will result in high utilization on your credit reports.
-For example, let’s say you have a credit limit of $10,000 on a card, and you spent $3,000 in new purchases last month.
+For example, let’s say you have a credit line of $10,000 on a card, and you spent $3,000 in new credit card purchases last month.

 If you make a payment of $2,900 before your statement closing date, a $100 balance should end up on your credit report for the account, which is exactly 1%.
 In practice, the numbers don’t always work out so evenly, but you can use the same technique to reduce the reported balance.

-If you make a payment of $3,000 before your statement closing date instead, a $0 balance would likely end up on your credit report for this account.
+If you make a payment of $3,000 before your statement closing date instead, a $0 balance would likely end up on your credit report for this credit card account.
 That would result in 0% utilization.
 This isn’t usually a big deal, but you won’t earn as many points in your credit score than if you had 1% credit utilization.

-Generally, if you’re worried you have high utilization, you could make a payment before the statement closing date.
+Generally, if you’re worried you have high credit utilization, you could make a payment before the statement closing date.
 Don’t sweat it too much if you have high utilization for a month or two, though.
-Your utilization is based on the currently reported credit limits and balances.
-As long as your balances are lower or your credit limits are higher in the near future, the points you get from utilization will bounce back.
+Your utilization is based on the currently reported credit card limits and credit card balances.
+As long as your credit card balances are lower or your credit limits are higher in the near future, the points you get from your overall utilization will bounce back.

-I’ve heard the myth that carrying a balance and paying interest for a few months then paying off the balance shows lenders that you’re more responsible.
+I’ve heard the myth that carrying credit card debt and paying interest for a few months then paying off the total balance shows lenders that you’re more responsible.
 This isn’t true.